NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

-Here, the inputs are the LOLA and SfS DEMs, the maximally lit mosaic provided as before, the shadow threshold (the same value as in invoking SfS should be used.
-The outputs are the blended DEM as described earlier, and the mask which tells where each pixel cam from.
+Here, the inputs are the LOLA and SfS DEMs, the maximally lit mosaic provided as before, the shadow threshold (the same value as in invoking SfS should be used).
+The outputs are the blended DEM as described earlier, and the mask which tells where each pixel came from.
 See this tool's :ref:`manual page <sfs_blend>` for more details.